hgohil2805/CTCI/README.md

 - Triangle
   Given a triangle, find the minimum path sum from top to bottom.
 Each step you may move to adjacent numbers on the row below.

+- Super pow
+  Your task is to calculate ab mod 1337 where a is a positive integer and b is an extremely large positive integer given in the form of an array.